mbannour/KafkaHalloWorld/README.md

 Before you start running the project you should have Docker already installed or You have the Kafka installed locally.

-In the case of docker you can follow this steps :
+In the case of installed docker just you follow this steps :

-1.Open a new Terminal and run the command:
+1. Open a new Terminal and run the command:

 ```
 docker run --rm -p 2181:2181 -p 3030:3030 -p 8081-8083:8081-8083 -p 9581-9585:9581-9585 -p 9092:9092 -e ADV_HOST=127.0.0.1  landoop/fast-data-dev:latest